KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 nor to follow a map.

 It is to move in alignment with what is already known
-deep within the soul’s structure.
+deep within the soul's structure.

 This is not worship, but **reverence**.
 Not obedience, but **orientation**.